SUMMER PROGRAM

 This program centers who your child is becoming.

-Students explore identity with care and curiosity, reflect on their strengths, and build meaningful connections with peers and AANHPI women.
+Students explore identity with care and curiosity, reflect on their strengths, and build meaningful connections with peers and AANHPI women and gender-expansive folks.

 Each day brings this year’s theme to life through reflection, creative exploration, and time together.